feast

 Type: Fixed date

-The Nativity feast stands in a peculiar relationship to contemporary culture — buried under layers of commercial Christmas, family sentiment, and cultural nostalgia that have accumulated over centuries.
-For the contemplative practitioner, the challenge is not to dismiss all of this but to find, beneath or through it, what the feast is actually saying.
+The Nativity feast is buried under layers of commercial Christmas, family sentiment, and cultural nostalgia that have accumulated over centuries.
+The challenge for the contemplative practitioner is not to dismiss all of this but to find, beneath it or through it, what the feast is actually saying.

 What it is saying is astonishing: the eternal, uncreated God — the One before whom existence itself is contingent — entered the world as a helpless infant in a cave used for sheltering animals, to a peasant woman in an obscure Roman province, announced to shepherds at the bottom of the social order rather than to emperors at the top.
 The One who sustains the cosmos in being took on the condition of total dependence.

-The Orthodox tradition calls this the Incarnation, and it is not peripheral to Christian contemplative life.
-It is the ground of all of it.
+The Eastern tradition calls this the Incarnation.
+It is the ground of everything else.

 The doctrine of theosis — deification, human beings becoming participants in divine life — is only coherent because of the Incarnation.
 If God had not truly taken on human nature, the claim that human nature can be genuinely transfigured by divine life would be a pious metaphor.
 Because God genuinely became human, human nature is capable of bearing the divine.
 The path is opened.

-Maximos the Confessor, more than any other theologian, worked out the implications of this.
-For Maximos, the Nativity is the beginning of the cosmic restoration: the eternal Logos, in whom all the logoi of creation are contained, takes on the flesh of creation, uniting in himself the uncreated and the created, the eternal and the temporal, the infinite and the finite.
+Maximos the Confessor worked out the implications more carefully than anyone.
+For Maximos, the Nativity is the beginning of the cosmic restoration: the eternal Logos, in whom all the logoi of creation are contained, takes on the flesh of creation, uniting in himself the uncreated and the created.
 The Incarnation is the beginning of the end of the alienation that the Fall inaugurated.

-This is why Maximos says: "God became human so that human beings might become God."
-The statement sounds alarming in some ears — it isn't claiming that humans become divine in the sense of ceasing to be human, or that we replace God.
-It is claiming that human nature, because it has been genuinely united with divinity in Christ, is now capable of genuine participation in divine life: not by nature but by grace, not by ceasing to be what we are but by becoming, at last, fully what we were made to be.
+"God became human so that human beings might become God."
+Athanasius wrote this in the fourth century.
+He meant it completely seriously.
+Not that humans become omnipotent or replace God — but that human nature, because it has been genuinely united with divinity in Christ, is now capable of genuine participation in divine life.
+Not by ceasing to be what we are, but by becoming, at last, fully what we were made to be.

 The Nativity fast — forty days of preparation, beginning November 15 — is the body's preparation for this encounter.
 The feast itself, when it arrives, is the celebration of the door that has been opened.